syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the height of Combobox drop down

 By default, the combo box drop down list item height is `400d`.
-You can change the size for the drop down list item size by using the `MaxDropDownHeight` property in the `DataFormComboBoxItem`.
+You can change the size for the drop down list item size by using the [MaxDropDownHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html#Syncfusion_Maui_DataForm_DataFormComboBoxItem_MaxDropDownHeight) property in the [DataFormComboBoxItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormComboBoxItem.html?tabs=tabid-1%2Ctabid-3).

 {% tabs %}
 {% highlight C# %}